gordonguthrie/coronavirus-teaching/index.md

 1*22      % calculates to 22
 ```

 How do you know when the user has finished?
-You will have to backtrack in your aglo.
+You will have to backtrack in your algo.

 ### Handling Errors